parthh001/AI-Resume-Parser/README.md

 This project simulates a simplified Applicant Tracking System used by recruiters to evaluate resumes against job requirements.

-The system extracts text from PDF resumes, matches candidate skills against job descriptions, calculates an ATS score, identifies skill gaps, and stores all analyses in aMySQL database for future reference.
+The system extracts text from PDF resumes, matches candidate skills against job descriptions, calculates an ATS score, identifies skill gaps, and stores all analyses in a MySQL database for future reference.

 ---